jalacloud/Certifications/Microsoft/az-300 study guide.md

     * Logic Apps can be used with Azure Event Grid
     * SendGrid is a feature/service that can send generated emails <-- __find more detailed info on this__
   - configure Event Grid
+    * Uses a publish/subscribe model to save on having servers constantly monitoring and wasting CPU resources.
+    * Events are limited to 64KB of data
+    * Undelivered events expire after 24 hours.
   - configure the Azure Relay service
   - create and configure a Notification Hub
   - create and configure an Event Hub